 A goal is placed in the middle of each goal line.
-One of the goals is colored yellow at the three inner walls.
-The other goal is colored blue.
-The outer walls are colored white.
-The goals for the KidSize field have a crossbar at a height of 90cm and the height of the inner walls is 40cm.
-The TeenSize goals have a crossbar at height of 180cm and the height of the inner walls is 60cm.
+One of the goals has a colored yellow frame.
+The other goal frame is colored blue.
+Nets in grey or black color are attached to the goals and the ground behind the goal, provided that they are properly supported and do not interfere with the goalkeeper.
+The goals for the KidSize field have a crossbar at a height of 80 cm.
+The height of the net is the same and it is open from the top (see Fig. 2).
+The TeenSize and AdultSize goals have a crossbar at height of 180cm and the height of the net is 120cm.
 The goal posts and crossbars are white and cylindrical and have a diameter of 10cm (see Fig. 2).
-The thickness of the goal walls can be any value smaller or equal than 5cm.
-The goal walls must be attached symmetrically to the goal posts (see Fig. 2 bottom).